boppygames/FastNoiseEditorUnity/README.md

 ### What does this do?

-This is a simple editor implementation for the FastNoise library found here: https://github.com/Auburn/FastNoise.
-This allows you to quickly view and edit noise generators directly in the UnityEditor.
+This is a simple UnityEditor implementation for the [FastNoise](https://github.com/Auburn/FastNoise) library.
+This allows you to quickly view and edit noise directly in the editor without having to use an external preview program.

 This is what the noise looks like: